FAQ & Most Popular Links

 Q. How do I check my ride results and point standings?

-A. You can see Ride Results by ride or your own results at My Results if you have your PNER #.
-It's important to check one of these links within 30 days of the ride so that any mistakes can be corrected.
-And here's an important tip - try to always spell your horse's name correctly and the same way each ride entry along with using the PNER#s.
+A. You can see Ride Results by ride or your own results at My Results once you have your PNER #.
+It's always important to check one of these links within 30 days of the ride so that any mistakes may be corrected.
+And here's an important tip - try to always spell your horse's name correctly and the same way on each ride entry, along with using your PNER numbers, for both yourself and your horse.
 It's fine if you want to use a barn name vs the registered name, but be consistent or else you'll end up with multiple horse entries and your award statistics might get split up, diminishing your chance of an award.
-There are a number of catagories under Awards & Standings for horse, rider, horse & rider and some special groups.
+There are a number of catagories under Awards & Standings for horse, rider, horse & rider, teams and other special groups.

 Q. How do I contact a board member or committee volunteer?

-A. The Organization is listed with contact information.
-They'd love to hear from you, especially if you're looking for ways to get involved.
+A. The Organization page provices contact information for every board member.
+The board of directors is very responsive and is eager to to hear from members, and others, especially if you're looking for ways to get involved.

 Do you have a question you can't find an answer to?
 Always feel free to ask on the FB groups and if you'd like to see the question answered here, email and we'll get you an answer and update this page!

-Welcome to the sport of Endurance, we welcome you all!
+Welcome to the sport of Endurance, we welcome all riders!